danielflower/app-runner/README.md

 App Runner
 ----------

-The little web app runner that hosts java, clojure, scala, golang and nodejs apps.
-This allows you to easily deploy a self-hosted Platform As A Service where you can very easily add new apps and have App Runner build and run them by cloning the code from a Git repo.
+A self-hosted platform-as-a-service that hosts web apps written in Java, Clojure, NodeJS, Python, golang and Scala.
+Designed to be simple to deploy behind a firewall, on corporate intranets or at home.
+Once running, tell App Runner the Git URL of a web app and it will automatically build and host it for you, with support to auto-deploy on every git push.

 ### Features

-* Host your own Platform as a Service: you just need Java 8, plus optional build tools (Maven, Leinigen, Scala/SBT, go compiler, NodeJS/NPM).
+* Host your own Platform as a Service: you just need Java 8, plus optional build tools (Maven, Leinigen, Scala/SBT, go compiler, NodeJS/NPM, Gradle, Python 2 or 3).
 * Deploy web apps with no build servers or deploy scripts needed: tell AppRunner the Git URL and it will automatically build and host it.
 * Auto deploy on source control change when using post-commit hooks